imfelix/imfelix.github.io/source/projects/2016-11-27-making-of-my-portfolio.html.markdown

   <p class="mb0 grey-light sans line-height-small">A case study for my personal portfolio.
 Documenting my process, my thoughts, and my takeaway.</p>
 </header>

 After numerous iterations, I have finally shipped it.
-Since I began the journey of designing and developing my portfolio, I find it true when people say <span class="grey italic">you are your worst critic</span>.
+Since I began the journey of designing and developing my portfolio, I find it true when people say <span class="grey">you are your worst critic</span>.
 I lost count on the times where I contemplated over my design, scrapped it and started over.

 <hr class="dotted-divider">